People often ask us why we love to use WordPress

 Because there are so many users and contributors, it’s easy to get free support from others.
 And because it’s so widely used, it’s very unlikely that you will come up with a question that hasn’t already been answered.
 If you do, there will be lots of technical geeks clamouring to answer it for you.

 5. WordPress is search engine friendly

-The WordPress code is very high quality, and it produces helpful markers which make WordPress websites very attractive to Google and other search engines.
+The WordPress code is very high quality indeed.
+It even produces helpful markers which make WordPress websites very attractive to Google and other search engines.
 You can make it even more attractive by using a plugin such as Yoast SEO or RankMath – our preferred SEO plugins for WordPress.
 These will help your website to do well in search engine results, which will drive more visitors to your site.

 6. WordPress is secure

 Developers create WordPress with security in mind, so it is one of the safest ways to run a website.
 However, hackers are a potential threat to any website (not just WordPress ones).
 Again, there are plugins which help you to monitor you site security and it is imperative that you use one (such as Sucuri) on your website.